joshuarubin/teleport-job-worker/rfd/0-job-worker.md

 In order to provide proper accounting of the job the server will internally track of the execution with:

 - buffers for `stdout` and `stderr`
-- process status (e.g. running, complete, error)
+- process status (e.g. running, complete)
 - exit code

 Once reexecuted, the `child` command has several jobs to do.
 It has to remount the `/proc` filesystem, create and configure the cgroup, set the cgroup for the pid and fully replace the execution, using `syscall.Exec()`, with the job binary.